tolitius/mongodb-write-performance-playground/README.markdown

 + A lot more needs to be pushed through the socket => decreases performance and/or increases cost to maintain a decent performance
 + Need a lot more storage => that TB of documents will only really have a fraction of "useful" data, everything else are keys, mostly duplicated accross documents

-### CONCLUSION:
+### CONCLUSION

-In a lightweght CRUD Webapp, which does not really need a high throughput, does not need to keep GB/TB of data, and might benefit from a document oriented schemaless data store, MongoDB would be a perfect choice: very nice query language, fun to work with.
-In case "Big Data" and high throughput are needed, I would recommend looking elsewhere.
+For a lightweght CRUD webapp, which does not really need high throughput, does not store to keep GB/TB of data, and might benefit from a document oriented schemaless data store, MongoDB would be a perfect choice: very nice query language, fun to work with.

+:point_down:<br/>
+Mongo database is good at fire and forget workloads.

+In case of

+* medium to high reliable throughput
+* medium to large datasets
+* stored reliably

+There are much better databases.<br/>
+They lose Mongo in marketing, but win in quality, reliability, memory efficiency, throughput and features such as _real_ JOINs and others.

 # Things Tried Here: